joshuaBE/plexus/README.md

-# Plexus (aka. plexus).
+# Plexus (was Graphy).
 A framework for graph theory, graph data structures and associated algorithms.

 Graph algorithms currently provided are: